8 Reasons Your Tax Refund Could Be Late This Year

 Besides double-checking your entries before you file, you can use electronic filing to help prevent mistakes, as such software automatically checks for common errors.
 Not only does checking for mistakes help speed up the refund process, but it also helps you avoid inadvertently committing tax fraud.

 If you file a tax return using an individual taxpayer identification number (ITIN), make sure your ITIN has not expired before you file your return.
 If an ITIN hasn’t been used in the past three years, it expires.
-However, if the middle two digits of your ITIN are either “83” through “87,” your ITIN expired on Jan.
-1 of this year and needs to be renewed.
-That is true even if you used it in the prior three years.

 Use Form W-7 to renew your ITIN as soon as possible, although it might be too late to have the process expedited.
 According to the IRS, it usually takes approximately seven weeks for an ITIN renewal to be processed.
 However, if you are applying during the peak season — which runs from Jan.
 15 through April 30 — it can take up to 11 weeks.